 Irish blood falls on bitter soil, mixing in with Irish tears”

-I had heard a song by an Irish band, U2, called Sunday, Bloody Sunday in the early 1980’s.
+I had heard a song in the early 1980’s by U2 (an Irish band) called Sunday, Bloody Sunday.
 Their powerful musical statement got my attention.
 It was a part of my inspiration to write Irish Tears later on.

 I must have succeeded in capturing something in my musical exploration and expression.
-I played Irish Tears for one Irish gentleman I met and he connected with the song so much that he asked for a copy of the recorded version.
-Even though I’ve never met any of my distant relatives from the “old country”, I would be curious to hear their response to what I think is one of my hardest hitting and emotional songs.
+When I played Irish Tears for one Irish gentleman I had met, he connected with the song so much that he asked for a copy of the recorded version.
+I would be curious to hear other responses from Emerald Isle folks upon hearing what I consider to be one of my hardest hitting and emotional songs.